 Cavities, one of the most common dental problems, are created when bacteria attacks your dental enamel.
 In the past, dental cavities were filled with a material called amalgam, which is a combination of metals containing silver and mercury.
 Now we know that amalgam fillings do not adhere very well to the teeth and while there are no double-blind research studies (the “gold” standard for research) that can prove the mercury can be dangerous to your overall health, it strains credibility that mercury before it enters the body, and once it is removed from the body is a poison, and somehow miraculously doesn’t become a poison while in the body.
 At Smiles!
 Dentistry by Dr. Joseph Heher in Salisbury, MD, dentist Dr. Joseph Heher offers only tooth-colored fillings made from a composite resin or glass ionomers to fill and protect teeth.
 Dr. Heher can also remove old metal fillings using a rubber sheet (rubber dam) over the tooth replacing them with tooth-colored fillings for better-looking restorations.
 Interestingly, the only time the American Dental Association (ADA) suggests caution with mercury in amalgam fillings is when those fillings are removed, and particalized by the dental drill during removal.
 The ADA recommends amalgam removal under a rubber dam.
 Unfortunately, the majority of general dentists in the United States rarely use them.
-Dr. Heher has routinely used rubber dam ever since dental school days.
+Dr. Heher has routinely used rubber dams since dental school days.

 "I’ve only had 2 visits to the practice but they wow’d me both times.
 I had the best dental exam I’ve ever had by Dr. Heher on my first visit and today I had my cleaning and it was also very thorough.
 I highly recommend this practice."- A.M. / Google / Oct 24, 2018